jeremyraby/kingCountyFoodInspections/README.md

 > Other: No permit to be operating (The permit assures that they have met all of the structural & equipment > requirements for the menu items they are going to serve); the owner/manager interferes with the inspector's > ability to do her/his duties.

 King County Food Protection number: 206-263-9566

+Don't have information on who conducted the inspections